dorrajmachai/nvim/README.md

 - [Lazy.nvim](https://github.com/folke/lazy.nvim)

 This config uses Lazy for plugin management.
-Lazy has great documentation, so you can move to it from any package manager.
+Lazy has great documentation, and you can move to it from any package manager.
+I've tried my best to document all of the help I needed or used while setting this up.
+I think it could be helpful to people in the future, including myself!

 ### The Plugins